yeyanwang/Stock-Analyzer/README.md

 This application also returns the stock symbol and value with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume" of that year (within the worksheet).

-This application is enabled in every worksheet in the workbook at once, giving the outputs listed above.
+This application is enabled in every worksheet in the workbook at once.
 After all outputs are generated, auto-fit function is applied to cells on each sheet to resize cells and display all data properly.